John Patrick Carroll: Early life

 Carroll was born on February 22, 1864, in Dubuque, Iowa, to Martin and Catherine (née O'Farrell) Carroll, both Irish natives.
-He received his early education at the parochial school of St. Raphael's Cathedral.
-Carroll then entered St. Joseph's College at age 13, graduating in 1883.
+He received his early education at the parochial school of St. Raphael's Cathedral in Dubuque.
+Carroll then entered St. Joseph's College in Dubuque at age 13, graduating in 1883.
 He studied for the priesthood at the Grand Seminary of Montreal in Montreal, Quebec, where he earned his Doctor of Divinity degree.

 Priesthood

 While in Montreal, Carroll was ordained a priest for the Archdiocese of Dubuque on July 7, 1889, by Archbishop Édouard-Charles Fabre.
-Upon his return to Dubuque, he performed his first Mass at St. Raphael's Cathedral on July 11, 1889.
+Upon his return to Dubuque, he performed his first mass at St. Raphael's Cathedral on July 11, 1889.
 He was appointed to the faculty of his alma mater, St. Joseph's College, assuming the role of professor of philosophy on September 12, 1889.
 On September 12, 1894, Carroll was promoted to president of St. Joseph's, a position he held for the next decade.